hacoo/rtik/README.md

 ## How To Use

-   More information incoming!
-RTIK is currently in the early phases and is not useful.

-   RTIK is currently distributed as a stand-alone UE4 project, similar to UE4 Content Examples.
-To run it, you will need Unreal Engine 4.16, available at `https://www.unrealengine.com/`.
-Once UE4 is installed, simply run ue4ik.uproject to start the project in-editor.
-   RTIK should be compatible with older engines, but has only been tested with 4.16+.

-   IK has been applied to several characters in the starting scene.
-You can look at their animgraphs to see how they have been set up, or run in-editor to see the results.

-   Since this is currently a stand-alone project, you will need to integrate the C++ code (in the Source directory) by hand to use it with your project.
-Later releases will package the project as a module for easy integration.
+   RTIK is currently distributed as a UE4 non-game module.
+Source code can be found in the Plugins/ directory.
+Installation instructions will be posted soon.
+RTIK has been tested with UE4 4.16 only, although it may be work with other engine versions.

+   This repo contains an example project, consiting of a demo area, and a character with IK applied.
+You can experiment with the demo scene, or check the included AnimBPs for an example of using RTIK.

+   If you are interested in integrating RTIK with an existing project, you should download the Plugins/ directory only.

 ## Status

-Updated 8/11/2017
+Updated 8/15/2017

+RTIK has been repackaged as a non-game module.
+This should make it easier to integrate with other Unreal projects.

 Leg / Foot IK is working.
 I've tested it pretty extensively and it looks great!

 Upper body IK is also working, though there is no lower-hip movement.

 Closed loop and noisy-three-point solvers have been implemented.
 However, before adding new features, I'd like to clean up what I already have.

 So, current tasks are:
     - Repackage as a non-game module
     - Improve ease-of-use